 Please be courteous when using your phone so that you do not disturb other patients, staff or visitors.
 No unauthorised photography, video footage or audio recordings to be taken.
-Please be advised that the Hospital does not accept any responsibility for lost phones or any other personal items.

 Security

 There are security staff on duty in the hospital 24 hours a day.
 There is a comprehensive CCTV system.
 For the safety of patients and staff all wards and departments are secured using an access control system.